 6) Cherish Employee Feedback

-Some employees have said that company culture is like the air you breathe.
+Some employees have said that the startup culture is like the air you breathe.
 It is vital to sustaining your workforce and developing a sense of pride in the work.
 An empathic workplace should genuinely care about its team members.
 This is because the workplace is its team members.

 Ensure to collect feedback at every opportunity possible, whenever possible.
 Employees can provide information on the day-to-day goings-on of the business that is impossible for a manager to collect on their own.
 Having a deeper insight into the runnings of your business is incredibly valuable.